syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 😌 Running your operator in peace
 ==============

-Once these two changes are in place, try stopping and starting your operator by running `make run` in the `Run Shell.
+Once these two changes are in place, try stopping and starting your operator by running `make run` in the `Run Shell`.

 You should no longer see any error tracing, only the error log for visibility.